APC Congregation in 1946

 The church has even had its "famous moments" to include an appearance of the youth choir on the Cousin Cupcake Show on television.
 The same choir sang at the 100th anniversary celebration of the United States Navy Chaplains held at Quantico Marine Base.

-Over the years and the expansion to include Pickell Hall and the new Sanctuary has given the opportunity for the church to grow including all of its work in the community, missions, and the needs of the church.
+Over the years, the addition of Pickell Hall and the new Sanctuary has provided the church with room to grow, enriching its community outreach, misson efforts, and the ministries that support the life of the congregation.
 The church has a rich heritage.
-It has been blessed to have people, from its beginning 150 years ago, willing to work and make sacrifices that God's word may be heard.
+It has been blessed to have people as far back as from its beginning 150 years ago, willing to work and make sacrifices that God's word may be heard.
 It is a friendly and caring church.
 May God continue to bless and guide us in the years to come.

 If you have questions, please contact Donna Colombo.